Abhiek187/mnist-attack/README.md

 # mnist-attack
-A LeNet-5 CNN for the MNIST dataset, but it's attacked with noise
+This program showcases the security vulnerabilities of neural networks.
+It starts by generating a LeNet-5 model for the MNIST dataset using PyTorch.
+Then it will inject an FGSM (fast gradient sign method) attack on the trained model.
+In doing so, the accuracy worsens without showing a noticeable difference in the perturbed images.

 ## Instructions
-Run `python3 gen_lenet.py` to save the LeNet model, then run `python3 test_lenet.py` to run the adversarial attack.
+1. Run `python3 gen_lenet.py` to save the LeNet model.
+2. Run `python3 test_lenet.py` to launch the adversarial attack.